st3llabr1/essays/Latimer_Draft/README.md

 Latimer and his brothers had enlisted in the military and served in the Civil War.
 As with his professional career, Latimer may well have hoped and expected to see continued improvement in the social environment of his native country.
 We know that he devoted the rest of his life to working for that goal.

+The document to the right is a report from the joint special committee meeting of the Senate and House of Representatives of the state of Massachusetts in 1843.
+During this session, George Latimer, Lewis's father, had his petition heard.

 Reinforcing these motives, the incandescent electric light held a powerful message for Latimer, as for many others.
 Here was an invention "no less welcome in the palace than in the humblest home."
 The lamp embodied the relationship of art and science, and its improvement promised benefits for all classes of society.
 The electric light was a cause well worth serving.
 All of Latimer's inventions, patented and unpatented, relate to improving the quality of life.

 .ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=50% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..."

 While working for the Edison and General Electric companies, and thereafter, Latimer continued to invent at a much reduced rate (his last patent was granted in 1905).
 Of the drawings found in his Queens home, by far the greater number of those on which he claimed credit as "inventor" are dated prior to 1885, although the home was purchased much later.
 This is consistent with the speculation that Latimer prized his early work and his vision of himself as an inventor.